-When you start cleaning it’s fairly normal to head towards the glaring problem-areas in the house like the bathroom and the kitchen.
+When you start cleaning it’s fairly normal to head toward the glaring problem areas in the house like the bathroom and the kitchen.
 But just because these rooms might need some extra love, doesn’t mean you should forgo the smaller areas that you probably don’t get to that often!

 Windows and walls are often forgotten about in a spring clean and they’re some of the easiest to do.
 Using a damp towel to wipe the walls down and using window cleaner on both the inside and outside glass of windows is quick and easy but makes a huge difference.

-Also, don’t forget about the small but signifiant areas like cleaning air conditioner ducts and other vents to make sure the air that’s circulated in the home is clean and safe for everyone to be breathing.
+Also, don’t forget about the small but significant areas like cleaning air conditioner ducts and other vents to make sure the air that’s circulated in the home is clean and safe for everyone to breathe.

 As winter fades and spring arrives, it’s the perfect time to refresh your living space with a little spring cleaning.
 Whether it’s decluttering, organising, or just tidying up, these simple tips can make the process a lot smoother.

 Start with a checklist to stay on track, work from top to bottom to minimise redoing tasks, take it one room at a time to avoid overwhelming yourself, and prioritise safety with protective gear and natural cleaning products.
 Don’t forget the often overlooked areas, like windows and walls.
 Happy cleaning, and enjoy the fresh, revitalised feel of your home!